Building Lasting Value

 Manufactured capitalManufactured Capital encompasses the Bank’s tangible and intangible infrastructure, which we leverage to service our customers.
 This includes all forms of infrastructure, from tools, machine and buildings to technology.

-- Deliver value to our clients through a stable, secure and robust IT landscape, with a high availability of systems and low losses from cybercrime and fraud
+- Deliver value to our clients through a stable, secure and robust IT landscape, with a high availability of systems and low losses from cybercrime and fraud.

-- Accelerate the digitisation of client processes by streamlining our IT landscape, which enables us to be more agile and better prepared for the future
+- Accelerate the digitisation of client processes by streamlining our IT landscape, which enables us to be more agile and better prepared for the future.

 Attracting the right talent is crucial.
 Retaining that talent is another story.
 Here at AfrAsia we emphasize open dialogue that enables our employees to initiate change and be leaders.
 AfrAsia’s strong corporate culture means that one of our hiring criteria is fitting in.
 The employee’s experience in the workplace ultimately determines the customer’s banking experience.
 Our employees are offered an array of benefits including a Graduate Management Programme, TNA, a pay and grading structure, short-term assignments in collaboration with our Canadian colleagues, resourcing, onboarding and end of employment policies, and health and welfare benefits.

 Our induction programme educates new recruits on internal legal, compliance, risk and IT frameworks and procedures.
-The programme is currently being reviewed to make it more purposeful, and will comprise three main components: online training, classroom exposure and
+The programme is currently being reviewed to make it more purposeful, and will comprise three main components: online training, classroom exposure and an event.

 Retaining top talent requires being a company that employees love.
 We listen to what our employees have to say in order to carry out actions that will affect the workplace.
 Our goal is to address the concerns raised and provide a safe and inclusive work space, one that also pushes our employees to outperform themselves.